Our custom cabinets and fixtures protection process

 DP Juza Custom Furniture and Fixtures Protection Process

-Ensuring our clients receive their custom furniture and fixtures in ideal condition is just as important as building them precisely.
-We prepare every custom furniture and fixture for transport before we load it in company trailers, or shipping containers, depending on their destination.
+Ensuring our clients receive their custom cabinets and fixtures in ideal condition is just as important as building them precisely.
+That’s why every custom cabinet and fixture goes through our protection process.
+We do this before loading them into company trailers or shipping containers, based on where they are going.

-Our craftsmen carefully prepare and load each fixture for transport to ensure that every piece will reach the client in the same high-quality condition it left the shop.
+We carefully prep each piece to ensure that it reaches the client in the same high-quality condition it left the shop.
 No matter the destination.

-Fixtures with delicate surfaces or those shipped overseas, go through our DP Juza Protection Process.
-The fixtures in this article were bound for a client in the Bahamas.
+Fixtures with delicate surfaces or those shipped overseas go through our protection process.
+The fixtures pictured in this article are bound for a client in the Bahamas.

 Preparing Custom Furniture and Fixtures for Transport

-We start our DP Juza Protection Process by cleaning and inspecting each fixture to ensure all parts are in place and secure.
+We start our protection process by cleaning and inspecting each fixture to ensure all parts are in place and secure.

 DP Juza Team member protecting custom furniture for transportation